LreeLenn/bookends/site/resources/templates/getting-started.md

 bookends.hydrate(Author, '[books=[title]]')
 ```

-This will return the titles for each author's books, and results in SQL like
+This will return the titles for each book under each author, and results in SQL like

 ```sql
 select id from authors;